-ANVILL-using teachers may be interested in Part 2 of an upcoming MOOC entitled Shaping the Way We Teach English, which is being offered for free by the US Dept. of State and the University of Oregon beginning Feb.
-9. This 5-week class, Paths to Success in English Language Teaching explores key aspects of communicative language teaching, learning, assessment and teacher reflection.
+ANVILL-using teachers may be interested in an upcoming MOOC entitled Shaping the Way We Teach English, which is being offered for free by the US Department of State and the University of Oregon.

 ANVILL project manager Jeff Magoto got to discuss both ANVILL 1 (what you see here) and the latest version (here) with the Webheads, an online community of practice for language teachers, in their weekly podcast, Learning2gether.

 Here's a link to an archive of the broadcast:

 A brief description of how Voiceboards works in ANVILL (on YouTube).

 This informal webinar with ANVILL Project Manager, Jeff Magoto, is aimed at those new to ANVILL.
 It discusses the background of the software and several use cases.
 Each of the core speech tools is explained and illustrated: Voiceboard, TCast, the Media templates, and Quizzes and Surveys.

 The audience for this was participants in an online class for EFL teachers, offered by the American English Institute's eLearning Program.